wdlv/mSEEKR/README.md

 Parameters:

-1. --query : Path to query count file
+1. --query : Path to kmer count file for sequences of interest (e.g. functional regions of a ncRNA).
+(Required)
-2. --null : Path to null count file
+2. --null : Path to kmer count file that compose null model (e.g. transcriptome, genome, etc).
+(Required)
-3. -k : comma separated list of values of k to train for, must have been calculated prior
+3. -k : Comma separated list of values of k to train for, must have been calculated prior.
+(Required)
-4. --qPrefix : prefix file name for query
+4. --qPrefix : prefix file name for query.
+(Required)
-5. --nPrefix : prefix file name for null
+5. --nPrefix : prefix file name for null.
+(Required)
-6. --qT : Query to query transition parameter, query to null is 1 - qT
+6. --qT : Query to query transition parameter, query to null is 1 - qT.
+(Required)
-7. --nT : Null to null transition parameter, null to query is 1 - nT
+7. --nT : Null to null transition parameter, null to query is 1 - nT.
+(Required)
-8. --dir : output directory
+8. --dir : Output directory.
+Default is './'
+9. -a : String, Alphabet to generate k-mers (e.g. ATCG).
+Default is ATCG

   Output: